-Historically, about 110-120 people finished the application process.
+Historically, about 110-120 people finished the application process each year.
 About one half are found to be acceptable applications.
-The others were either looking for the wrong program - a focused recording arts or music technology etc program, or did not have enough background at this time.
+The others were either looking for the wrong program - a focused recording arts or commercial music production / technology etc program, or did not have enough background at this time.